Monte Carlo Doualiya

-Monte Carlo Doualiya (مونت كارلو الدولية), formerly known as RMC Moyen-Orient (Radio Monte Carlo Middle East), is a French public radio service that broadcasts across the Arab world.
-It was founded in 1972 and, with Radio France Internationale, is part of France Médias Monde, the French state-owned holding company.
+Monte Carlo Doualiya (مونت كارلو الدولية), formerly RMC Moyen-Orient (Radio Monte Carlo Middle East), is a French public radio service that broadcasts news, talk shows, and sports content across the Arab world.
+It was established in 1972 and operated as a subsidiary of France Médias Monde, a state-owned holding company.

-It produces Arabic programmes in Paris, and airs 24 hours per day to audiences in the Middle East and Maghreb over local FM transmitters, shortwave, satellite and on its website.
+Headquartered in Paris, the station produces Arabic-language content and broadcasts to audiences across the Middle East and the Maghreb 24 hours a day.
+Its distribution network includes local FM transmitters, shortwave radio, satellite platforms, and its official website.

 History

-1968-1972: The SOFIRAD project
+1968–1972: The SOFIRAD project

-In the late 1960s, the French state wanted to create an international pan-Arab radio station broadcasting to the Middle East in order to catch up with the United Kingdom, the United States and the USSR.
-The Société Financiere de Radiodiffusion (SOFIRAD), which managed the state's holdings in radio and television stations, decided to use Radio Monte-Carlo, which already had a good reputation throughout the Mediterranean basin and in which it was the majority shareholder with 84%.
+In the late 1960s, the French government sought to establish an international pan-Arab radio station to compete with broadcasters from the United Kingdom, the United States, and the USSR.
+The Société Financière de Radiodiffusion (SOFIRAD), which managed state holdings in broadcast media, selected the Radio Monte-Carlo project due to its reputation in the Mediterranean and OFIRAD's 84% stake in the broadcaster.

-InJune 1968, after obtaining the agreement of Prince Rainier III of Monaco, contacts were made with Nicosia Radio to establish a broadcasting antenna on Cape Greco in Cyprus.
-In February 1969, SOFIRAD and the French Broadcasting and Television Office formed the Monegasque Society for Broadcasting Studies (SOMERA) which was to study the project and its implementation.
-A year later, in 1970, SOMERA was replaced by the Monegasque Society for Exploitation and Broadcasting Studies (SOMERA) which was to complete the project.
+Following an agreement with Prince Rainier III of Monaco in June 1968, negotiations began with Nicosia Radio to install a broadcasting antenna at Cape Greco, Cyprus.
+In February 1969, SOFIRAD and the French Broadcasting and Television Office formed the Monegasque Society for Broadcasting Studies to plan and implement the project.
+One year later, this entity was replaced by the Monegasque Society for Exploitation and Broadcasting Studies (SOMERA) to oversee the completion of the initiative.